 - Put a piece of paper with my contact details inside my check-in luggage in case my bag tag fall off.

 - Take photos of my checked-in luggage.
 Photographic information might be useful for quick identification should my luggage get shipped elsewhere.

 - Finally decided on a backpack with sufficient warm clothing, a winter jacket and essentials to last me for the day at least.
 If my luggage is delayed and reached me at night, I’ll still be fine.
-Anything worse than that and I’ll be screwed.
+Anything longer than that and I’ll be screwed.

-Actual Flights: Flying from Singapore to Stockholm
+The Actual Flights: Flying from Singapore to Stockholm

 Flight 1: Singapore to Zurich